Ernyoke/certified-aws-solutions-architect-professional/2-networking/direct-connect.md

 - With direct connect we do not share any data cap with internet providers
 - No transit over the internet, which means low and consistent latency
 - DX offers cheaper data transfers and faster speeds compared to other methods
+- VPC endpoints can not be accessed through Private VIFs!

 ## Direct Connect Resilience and HA